HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/roundtrip.md

 # Setup Office Round Trip Experience

-Microsoft Office Round Trip Experience is a feature of the Domino REST API that enhances the functionality of Office files attached to Domino documents.
-This feature allows developers to enhance user functionality by enabling them to easily launch attachments from the Domino platform using popular Office Document applications such as MS-Word, MS-Excel, and MS-Powerpoint.
-Users can seamlessly read, edit, and save these attachments without any extra effort.
+Microsoft Office Round Trip Experience is a feature that is included in the core functionality of the Domino REST API that is responsible for Office files that are attached to Domino documents.
+This makes editing documents easier by opening Office files directly in their native applications and saving changes back to the Domino server where they were attached.

-It is meant to improve how attachments run in Domino documents.
-Instead of needing to detach, modify locally, and reattach documents, this URL link enables users to interact with documents directly from within their Domino apps.
+Now, you only need to click the "**Save**" button once to do everything.
+No more downloading, editing, and uploading again.

 ## Prerequisite

-- You must install the MS Office app or use the Office 365.
+- Make sure your computer has Microsoft Office installed or can access Office 365.
-- You must need to run your Domino in HTTPs.
+- You must need to run your Domino REST API in HTTPs.

 ## Open and edit office documents